 - Alt + Left Arrow - to move back to a previous topic (where applicable).

 - Tab or Shift + Tab - to move to a link.

 Depending on the key you have defined as your "JawsKey", use JawsKey + F6 for the list of headings in the topic; JawsKey + F7 for the list of links in the topic.
 You can also use the JAWS Find commands to find specific text in the topic.
 These commands are JawsKey + Shift + F, then F3 and Shift + F3 to find further occurrences.

 You can also use all of the quick navigation keystrokes for web pages.
-Just a few of these are h to move to the next heading, Shift + h to move to the previous heading, L to move to the next list, greater than to move to the end of the current list.
+A few of these are h to move to the next heading, Shift + h to move to the previous heading, L to move to the next list, and greater than to move to the end of the current list.

 NVDA provides voice and braille access to DBT.

 Narrator provides voice access to DBT and braille access if you install BRLTTY.
 When using DBT with Narrator, it is important to have the check box called Support for UI Automation checked.
 Go to Global -> Internationalization to check that check box.